Robert F. Coverdale: Biography

-He became vice commander of the 516th Tactical Airlift Wing at Dyess Air Force Base, Texas, in March 1971.
+Coverdale became vice commander of the 516th Tactical Airlift Wing at Dyess Air Force Base, Texas, in March 1971.
 He assumed command of the wing, redesignated as the 463rd Tactical Airlift Wing, in June 1972.
 Coverdale was named commander of the 314th Tactical Airlift Wing at Little Rock Air Force Base, Arkansas, in November 1973, and took command of the 834th Air Division there in July 1974.

 In June 1975 he became commander of the 317th Tactical Airlift Wing as well as the first commander of the newly established U.S. Air Force Airlift Center at Pope Air Force Base, North Carolina.
 He was named deputy chief of staff for plans, Headquarters Military Airlift Command at Scott Air Force Base in August 1977, and become the command's chief of staff, in December 1979.
 From May 1980 to July 1981, Coverdale commanded 22nd Air Force at Travis Air Force Base, Calif.

-He is a command pilot with more than 7,200 flying hours in various types of transport aircraft.
+Coverdale was a command pilot with more than 7,200 flying hours in various types of transport aircraft.
 He flew 46 combat missions in Southeast Asia and accumulated 162 combat flying hours.
 Coverdale also has a parachutist rating, which he received in 1975 after completing Airborne Jump School with the 82nd Airborne Division at Fort Bragg in North Carolina.
 His military decorations and awards include the Distinguished Service Medal, Legion of Merit with oak leaf cluster, Meritorious Service Medal with oak leaf cluster, Air Force Commendation Medal with oak leaf cluster, Republic of Vietnam Gallantry Cross with palm and Republic of Korea Order of National Security Merit.

-He was promoted to lieutenant general August 1, 1981 and retired four years later on the same day, in 1985.
+Coverdale was promoted to lieutenant general August 1, 1981 and retired four years later on the same day, in 1985.

+Coverdale died at his home in Naples, Florida on July 24, 2020, at the age of 89.